sillsm/lildiffer/README.md

 # lildiffer
-Single variable automatic differentiation proof of concept in go
+Single variable automatic differentiation proof of concept in go.
+For eventual use with github.com/sillsm/shmensor for difgeo